Developing locally

 1. Open the repository folder.

-2. Setup the python interpreter (Settings… > Project: posthog > Python interpreter > Add interpreter): Select "Existing" and set it to path_to_repo/posthog/env/bin/python.
+2. Setup the python interpreter (Settings… > Project: posthog > Python interpreter > Add interpreter -> Existing):

 3. Setup Django support (Settings… > Languages & Frameworks > Django):